jnduli/blog_jnduli.co.ke/content/vim_airline.rst

     let g:airline_powerline_fonts=1

 With all this I had almost reached my goal.
-However, I have a 10.1" screen laptop, and the status bar seemed to be hidding some details because of the little screen landscape.
+However, I have a 10.1" screen laptop, and the status bar seemed to be hiding some details because of the little screen landscape.
 So I decided to change some sections.
 After some digging I added this to my .vimrc